Hoteps

-Hoteps are members of an African American subculture that appropriates ancient Egyptian history as a source of Black pride.
-They have been described as promoting pseudohistory and misinformation about African-American history.
+Hoteps is a derogatory exonym for an African-American subculture that adopts ancient Egyptian history as a source of Black pride while promoting pseudohistory and misinformation about African-American history.
 Hoteps espouse a mixture of Black radicalism and social conservatism.
-Notable people who have promoted hotep ideas, or have been described as part of hotep subculture, include Kanye West, Kyrie Irving, and Umar Johnson.

 Etymology

 The term "hotep" was originally used among Afrocentrists as a greeting, similar to "I come in peace", but by the mid-2010s had come to be used disparagingly to "describe a person who's either a clueless parody of Afrocentricity" or "someone who's loudly, conspicuously and obnoxiously pro-black but anti-progress".
 (Note: Anthropologist Miranda Lovett wrote that "Pinpointing when and where this definition of 'Hotep' arose is difficult".)

 Ideology

 One of their more recognizable beliefs uses modern American racial and ethnic constructs to define the civilization of ancient Egypt, asserting that it was racially homogeneous and uniformly made up of a single ethnic group of Black people.
-This belief stands at odds with the mainstream and scholarly understanding that ancient Egypt was a diverse civilization consisting of people of various skin tones and backgrounds, including those who were indigenous to the Nile Valley and those who came from the surrounding deserts and regions, such as Libyans, Nubians, Greeks, and Arabs, to name a few.
+This belief has been criticised for contradicting mainstream and scholarly understanding that ancient Egypt was a diverse civilization consisting of people of various skin tones and backgrounds.

-Hoteps espouse a mixture of black radicalism and social conservatism, often through generating social media content on sites such as Twitter and Instagram.
+Hoteps espouse a mixture of black radicalism and social conservatism, often through generating social media content on sites such as X (formerly Twitter) and Instagram.
 Members of the subculture promote conspiracy theories, often through internet memes, as well as inaccurate historical claims.
 Hoteps often denounce homosexuality and interracial marriage, promote the view that Black women should be subordinate to Black men, and oppose LGBT rights and feminism, which they view as inimical to Black liberation.
 A substantial number of hoteps promote antisemitic conspiracy theories.
 Commentator Matthew Sheffield wrote in 2018 that "a significant portion of self-identified hoteps have so much in common with far-right white nationalism" that the subculture "has been dubbed the 'ankh right' by some of its black critics" (a play on the term "alt-right").

 While they are often identified as practicing a form of Afrocentrism, Molefi Kete Asante argues that hoteps lack a grasp of Afrocentric academic theory and philosophy and thus cannot be termed Afrocentric.